Rachel Bloom

-Rachel Leah Bloom (born April 3, 1987) is an American actress, comedian, writer, singer, and producer.
-She is best known for co-creating and starring as Rebecca Bunch in The CW musical comedy-drama series Crazy Ex-Girlfriend (2015–2019), for which she received numerous accolades, including a Golden Globe Award, a TCA Award, a Critics' Choice Television Award, and a Primetime Emmy Award.
+Rachel Leah Bloom (born April 3, 1987) is an American actress, comedian, singer, writer, and producer.
+She is best known for co-creating and starring as Rebecca Bunch in The CW musical comedy-drama series Crazy Ex-Girlfriend (2015–2019).
+The role has won her numerous accolades, including a Golden Globe Award, a TCA Award, a Critics' Choice Television Award, and a Primetime Emmy Award.

 Bloom first became known for her YouTube comedy music videos, including the Hugo Award-nominated video "Fuck Me, Ray Bradbury".
-She has also appeared in films, including Most Likely to Murder (2018), The Angry Birds Movie 2 (2019), Trolls World Tour (2020), Bar Fight!
-(2022), and The School for Good and Evil (2022).
+She has also appeared in films, including Most Likely to Murder (2018), The Angry Birds Movie 2 (2019), and Trolls World Tour (2020).
+Her one-woman stage show turned comedy special Rachel Bloom: Death, Let Me Do My Special premiered on Netflix on October 15, 2024, after successful Off-Broadway runs at both the Orpheum Theatre and Lucille Lortel Theatre.
+She also released a memoir titled I Want to Be Where the Normal People Are, which was published by Grand Central Publishing on November 17, 2020.

 Early life

 Bloom was born on April 3, 1987, in Los Angeles County, California, and grew up in Manhattan Beach.
 She is the only child of Shelli (née Rosenberg), a musician, and Alan Bloom, a healthcare lawyer.
 She is Jewish.

-Bloom attended Manhattan Beach public schools including Mira Costa High School, where she was involved in the school's drama program.
-According to Bloom, she used performance as a way to try to fit in.
-In 2009, Bloom graduated from the New York University's Tisch School of the Arts with a BFA in Drama.
-While at NYU, Bloom was the head writer and director of the school's premier sketch comedy group, Hammerkatz.
-Post-college, Bloom performed at Upright Citizens Brigade Theatre in New York and Los Angeles.
+She attended Manhattan Beach public schools including Mira Costa High School, where she was involved in the school's drama program.
+Bloom has said she used performance as a way to try to fit in.
+In 2009, Bloom graduated from New York University's Tisch School of the Arts with a BFA in Drama.
+While at NYU, she was a head writer and director with the school's sketch comedy group, Hammerkatz.
+During college, Bloom first performed at the Upright Citizens Brigade Theatre in New York with the group, and later on her own at its venue in Los Angeles.
 She was once roommates with comedian Ilana Glazer after college in Brooklyn.